Be YOU on Your Journey

 Whether you’re 30 years old and want to figure out how to be the real you, and not be afraid or ashamed of who you are, or you’re 60 years old, and you just woke up to the fact that you’ve lived your whole life for others…

 It is never too late to reclaim the amazing, creative, strong woman inside you.

 Too many women stay in jobs, cities, relationships or situations because they think it’s what they should do, because of family or peer pressure, or because they’re afraid to make a change.
-Even though that little voice inside is telling them (whispering or shouting) that something is not right, we ignore our gut feelings and squash that voice out of worry, doubt, fear, lack of confidence, etc.
+Even though that little voice inside is telling us (whispering or shouting) that something isn’t right, we ignore our gut feelings and squash that voice out of worry, doubt, fear, lack of confidence, etc.

-Women put themselves, their needs, their wants and their dreams on the side burner, usually for others.
+Women put themselves, their needs, wants and dreams on the side burner, usually for others.
 Over the years, we stop hearing that inner voice and lose sight of who we really are.
 Therefore, we become unable to recognize the importance of our inner wisdom.

 Be YOU on Your Journey,